 About me

-I’m an interdisciplinary researcher interested in questions about how cultural behavior is learned, how it changes over time, and how social factors can impact that change.
-I have developed automated data collection methods to uncover the mechanisms that link individual-level decision-making, social structures and processes, and the environment to culture.
+I am an interdisciplinary researcher interested in questions about how cultural behavior is learned, how it changes over time, and how social factors can impact that change.
+I develop automated data collection methods to uncover the mechanisms that link individual-level decision-making, social structures and processes, and the environment to culture.
 I study two urban adaptor species as models of animal culture: the great tit and sulphur-crested cockatoo, and use insights from empirical studies to inform theoretical models that are generalizable across species.
+In 2024, I was awarded the Richerson Award for Outstanding Doctoral Research by the Cultural Evolution Society.
+I am currently a postdoc at the Centre for Collective Behaviour at the University of Konstanz.

-I’m currently developing an R package for the Bayesian modeling of social transmission in networked populations: STbayes.
-If you’d like to use this on your own data and don’t mind being a bit of a guinea pig, please reach out!
+I am developing an R package for the Bayesian modeling of social transmission in networked populations: STbayes.
+If you’d like to use this on your own data and don’t mind being a bit of a guinea pig, please reach out.

 In my spare time, I like to dj and make electronic music.
-Check out my yt channel and soundcloud for more!
+Feel free to check out my yt channel and soundcloud!